 Last updated: July 2022

 My infant son looked up at me from his crib, smiling and cooing after a satisfying nap.
 I picked him up, changed his diaper and carried him to the living room where we sat on his favorite toy blanket.
 He loved its vibrant colors and the funny sounds it made when swatting a few of its movable parts.
 Looking back now, those days were magical ones.

 This memory makes me smile, but it also reminds me of how relieved I was to sit down.
 My tired, weak legs needed a break from standing.
 Whenever my baby sat down, I sat, and whenever he slept, I slept.
 Do you see a pattern here?

 When you live with MS, managing illness and keeping up with the responsibilities of motherhood can be difficult.
 When I learned I was pregnant I knew the most important job would be taking care of myself.
 If I wasn’t physically and mentally healthy, I wouldn’t be able to properly care for my family.
 I wanted to be an incredible mom but didn’t realize an unpredictable disease was going to put me to the test.

 Learning as I went

 In the early 1990’s, information on MS and pregnancy, and MS and motherhood weren’t readily available.
 The internet was in its infancy, so I couldn’t google questions.
 I had to learn as I went along.

-Self-care is paramount
+Self-care with MS is paramount